jdjwright/SD_L4_G1/making_bread.md

 ## Ingredients

-- Flour
+- 150g Flour
-- Water
+- 100 mL Water
+- 2 eggs
 - Yeast

 ## Method
-1. Mix
+1. Mix the flour and the water
 2. Bake